 - Human interactions with their watershed

-After this training, we will provide and connect you with exciting opportunities to volunteer around Kitsap County.
-Our Stream Stewards volunteer events include tree planting, streamside restoration, stream sampling, and teaching the community about watersheds, wetlands, streams, and salmon.
+After the training, we will provide and connect you with exciting opportunities to volunteer around Kitsap County.

 - Blue Thumb Gardening: Ten tips for protecting water quality while helping your garden grow